AbstractSDK/abstract/framework/docs/src/3_framework/3_account_abstraction.md

 multi-contract transactions with minimum code.
 Importantly, this simplification does not limit the contract's programmability.
 Instead, it provides a balance of efficient coding and comprehensive control over inter-contract interactions.

+In the upcoming section we will explore the [architecture of Abstract Accounts](4_architecture.md), providing insights into its design.